Guide to decide what type of camera is the one that best suits your needs, budget, and type of photography or video.

-The advantage or the basic idea of an interchangeable lens camera is that for each type of scene or situation we can use the most suitable objective for it , the one with which we can obtain the best results or a certain effect according to its optical characteristics.
+The advantage of the basic idea of an interchangeable lens camera is that we can use the most suitable objective for each type of scene or situation, which we can obtain the best results or a particular effect according to its optical characteristics.

-If you are not going to invest in lenses or you are always going to carry an ‘off-road’ lens (wide focal range) in your SLR / EVIL camera, you are going to miss the potential of the camera since these types of lenses are not particularly sharp or have a grand opening, etc.
+Suppose you will not invest in lenses or are always going to carry an ‘off-road’ lens (wide focal range) in your SLR / EVIL camera.
+In that case, you will miss the potential of the camera since these types of lenses are not incredibly sharp or have a grand opening, etc.

-Perhaps a compact mid/high range can cover those situations with an acceptable quality, with a much smaller equipment since all the optics are integrated, and also that optics are specifically designed and optimized for that model.
+Perhaps a compact mid/high range can cover those situations with acceptable quality, with much smaller equipment since all the optics are integrated.
+Those optics are specifically designed and optimized for that model.

-Among the bridges (compact superzoom with a format similar to a small reflex in terms of size) we really like the Panasonic Lumix FZ300
+Among the bridges (compact superzoom with a format similar to a small reflex in terms of size), we like the Panasonic Lumix FZ300.

-It is a very complete camera, with a very large focal range (equivalent to 25-600mm in terms of angle of view), a very good constant f / 2.8 aperture throughout the entire focal range, and overall optical quality. exceptional for its range.
-Having a small sensor it will suffer a bit in low light conditions, but it is a very interesting all-terrain camera for almost any type of photography.
+It is a complete camera with an extensive focal range (equivalent to 25-600mm in terms of angle of view), a perfect constant f / 2.8 aperture throughout the entire focal range, and overall optical quality.
+Exceptional for its range.
+Having a small sensor will suffer a bit in low light conditions, but it is an exciting all-terrain camera for almost any type of photography.

-If we jump to the high-end compact cameras, there are real wonders, with sensors that are already much larger (usually 1-inch sensors) and high-quality optics.
+If we jump to the high-end compact cameras, there are real wonders, with already much more extensive (usually 1-inch sensors) and high-quality optics.

-They are a very interesting option if we want a very light equipment that offers very good image quality.
+They are an exciting option if we want very light equipment that offers outstanding image quality.

-A very typical case: someone who buys a SLR to photograph on his travels: monuments, museums … He goes with his two new lenses (one for ‘near’ and the other for ‘far’).
-Now change lens for group photo, now change lens to take that tower, now a photo of the son, now change to take that stork up high, now this building that needs a wide angle …
+A very typical case: someone who buys an SLR to photograph on his travels: monuments, museums … He goes with his two new lenses (one for ‘near’ and the other for ‘far’).
+Now change the lens for a group photo, directly change the lens to take that tower, a picture of the son, and now switch to take that stork up high; now this building needs a wide-angle.

-Well, maybe it’s a bit of an exaggerated story, but it can be perfectly based on real events.
+Well, maybe it’s a bit of an exaggerated story, but it can be entirely based on real events.

-Does this mean that there is no point in buying a SLR or that we do not take it on a trip?
-NO. It is simply an example of real situations in which for some users the SLR is not going to be the ideal tool, although the quality of the photos of the SLR is much better than those of a mobile.
+Does this mean that there is no point in buying an SLR or that we do not take it on a trip?
+NO. It is merely an example of real situations in which, for some users, the SLR is not going to be the ideal tool, although the quality of the photos of the SLR is much better than those of a mobile.

-In the example that we have discussed, the user has renounced that quality in favor of comfort, and so happy.
-Because if we are not professionals, what it is about is to enjoy photography, not to be slaves of a machine.
+In the example that we have discussed, the user has renounced that quality in favor of comfort and happiness.
+Because if we are not professionals, what it is about is to enjoy photography, not be slaves of a machine.

 So what type of camera would be best suited for travel?